nathanbent/prod-natebentcom/content/posts/ddns-ddclient-and-cloudflare/index.md

 To update the DNS A records, there are a few simple things that will need to be setup.

-1. There will need to be an A record in Cloudflare for ddclient to update
+1. There will need to be an [A record](https://www.cloudflare.com/learning/dns/dns-records/dns-a-record/_) in Cloudflare for ddclient to update
-2. ddclient will need authentication into Cloudflare
+2. ddclient will need authentication into Cloudflare using an [API token](https://developers.cloudflare.com/fundamentals/api/get-started/create-token/)
 3. ddclient will need to check it's own IP address to compare

-Creating the A records is straightforward, opening DNS and then Records will allow you to create away.
+Creating the `A record` is straightforward, opening DNS and then Records will allow you to create away.

 Authenticating ddclient into Cloudflare is a little trickier, I prefer to create an API key that has read/write access to the domain zone in Cloudflare.
 This can be accomplished under Profile -> API Keys, and then by following the wizard.